tn64/kickstarter-analysis/README.md

 1. Funding Goals

-The analysis of outcomes based on funding goals (see chart above) shows that campaings with goals over $5,000-$9,999 have a 50-50 chance of success.
-Given that $5,000 is on the low end of what it costs to produce a play (and was significantly below the scenario in the module), additional forms of fundraising would need to be implemented to reach the goal.
+The analysis of outcomes based on funding goals (see chart above) shows that campaings with goals over $10,000 have a less than 50% chance of success.
+Those contemplating a Kickstarter campaign to raise a larger amount may need to seek additional funding to reach their goal.

 2. Launch Date

 The analysis of launch dates by outcome (see chart above) indicates that May and June are the most successful launch months.
-The also have they not only have highest number of successful campaigns, they also have the highest number of campaign launches.
+Not only do they have the highest number of successful campaigns, they also have the highest total number of campaign launches.

 ## Results